-- In the project properties in the Interaction note for the Recognition property, activate Windows 7 or Windows 8 Multi-Touch active - 2. deactivate property Size from frame in node Size at the properties of the screen

-3. activate property Multi-Touch for zoom and scroll in node Interaction at the properties of the screen
+- In the project properties in the Interaction node for the Recognition property, activate Windows 7. - 2.
+Deactivate property Screen size from frame in node Frame at the properties of the screen - 3.
+Activate property Multi-Touch for zoom and scroll in node Interaction at the properties of the screen